nchursin/obsidian-confluence-unofficial/README.md

 # Obsidian Confluence Unofficial

+> WARNING!
+This plugin is in a very early stage of development.
+Feel free to use it, but it's your funeral, pal. :)

 This is a plugin to publish pages from Obsidian to Confluence.
 It's Unofficial, in case you haven't noticed.

 ## Motivation